Styyx1/ADT/README.md

 ### Anniversary Edition

+>[!NOTE]
+> STD **does not require** the paid Anniversary Edition DLC or include patches for it.

+Do not confuse Anniversary Edition with the game's version, which is a number!
+The list uses SkyrimSE executable version **1.6.1170**.

-STD supports the latest verison of Skyrim, but **does not require** the paid update and also does not include it.
-If you still want to use it, see [Adding mods to STD](##Adding-mods-to-STD).
+If you want to use the paid update, see [Adding mods to STD](##Adding-mods-to-STD).

 ## Updating the modlist

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Simply make sure your paths are the same and tick the `overwrite existing modlist` button.

+>[!CAUTION]
+> Any mods you have added will be **deleted** when updating.

 ## FAQ

-### Some downloaded files have a red triangle, is that normal?
+**Q: Some downloaded files have a red triangle, is that normal?**

-Yes, this basically just means that the mod was not downloaded from nexus so MO2 doesn't fully know where the mod came from.
+A: Yes, this basically just means that the mod was not downloaded from nexus so MO2 doesn't fully know where the mod came from.

-### What's the difference between STD and [Al and Styyx's Setup of Skyrim (ASSOS)](https://github.com/The-Animonculory/ASSOS)?
+**Q: What's the difference between STD and [Al and Styyx's Setup of Skyrim (ASSOS)](https://github.com/The-Animonculory/ASSOS)?**

-(ASSOS) is designed to serve as a base to build your own list off.
+A: ASSOS is designed to serve as a base to build your own list off.
 It comes with a lot more content including minor tweaks and mesh fixes.

 STD is for mod-authors who want a blank canvas to build/test their creations on.

-### Can I use STD as a base for my modlist?
+**Q: Can I use STD as a base for my modlist?**

-Whilst you can, we would recommend **(ASSOS)** as that is designed to serve as a base to build off.
+A: Whilst you can, we would recommend **(ASSOS)** as that is designed to serve as a base to build off.
 You can find it [here](https://github.com/The-Animonculory/ASSOS).

-### The game starts zoomed in
+**Q: The game starts zoomed in**

-Adjust your resolution with either BethINI Pie or SSE Display Tweaks.
+A: Adjust your resolution with either BethINI Pie or SSE Display Tweaks.

-### No valid Game Data with mods in STD
+**Q: No valid Game Data with mods in STD**

-MO2 does not know the location of the files.
+A: MO2 does not know the location of the files.
 The files are still valid even if they are not in the data folder.
 They are meant to be used as a resource, so do not need to be loaded anyway.

 **TLDR:** You can safely ignore this.

-### How can I improve performance of the list?
+**Q: How can I improve performance of the list?**

-You’re joking right?
+A: You’re joking right?

 This is the base game.
 The only way you can improve it is by literally buying a new PC.

-### Why is the SkyUI SDK not included?
+**Q: Why is the SkyUI SDK not included?**

-Due to errors with downloading the file from google drive, it's not included.
-If you want to make MCM stuff, you can get it from [this link](https://drive.google.com/file/d/0B4iEH8ar3jtxbFlkVzZSVHN0alk/view?usp=sharing&resourcekey=0-bTFKQxbSl6Y_4-dZDHE0AQ) and install it, but this is not a supported action, just some information in case you need the SkyUI SDK.
+A: Due to errors with downloading the file from google drive, it's not included.\

+If you want to make MCM's, you can get the files from [this link](https://drive.google.com/file/d/0B4iEH8ar3jtxbFlkVzZSVHN0alk/view?usp=sharing&resourcekey=0-bTFKQxbSl6Y_4-dZDHE0AQ) and install them.
+This is **not a supported action**, just some information in case you need the SkyUI SDK.

-### What tools does STD come with?
+**Q: What tools does STD come with?**

-The following tools are present in STD:
+A: The following tools are present in STD:
 - Bethesda Asset Extractor
 - Bodyslide & Outfit Studio
 - Cathedral Assets Optimizer